MFrozenM/ComeOn/README.md

-# Getting Started with Create React App
+# About

-Repository for the ComeOn website :)
+Repository for the ComeOn :)
 Uses CRA while SSR is not important.